 Appointed by Governor Symington in 2003, Judge Patterson served eight years on the Arizona Court of Appeals.
 His work at First Things First is one way he continues his distinguished career of public service.

 After serving five years with the United States Air Force, Judge Patterson earned his law degree from Arizona State University in 1971.
-He graduated with a B.A. in history from Hampton University, Virginia in 1963.
+He graduated with a Bachelor of Arts degree in History from Hampton University (Virginia) in 1963.

 Judge Patterson is married and has two children.